Services

 Basic suggestions

-And meet with you for 2 hours to discuss and hypothesize ways to move forward.
+A few hours to meet to discuss and hypothesize wise ways to move forward with your story.

 Regardless of which service you’re interested in or if you’re just wanting to learn more, schedule a 30-min Google Meet.
 I’ll address your questions, share some high points, and the goal of the analysis.